Is Your Member Segmentation Strategy Wrong?

 Career-stage segmentation does not work because it doesn’t tell you how to treat people differently to get the best response – It is not actionable.

 These groups were very distinct.
-For example, many physicians were not interested in advocacy, but those who were were extremely passionate.
+For example, many physicians were not interested in advocacy, but those who were were highly passionate.
 So, talking about advocacy to the wrong people may have led to unsubscribes while talking about advocacy to the right people got an enormous response.

 Segmenting By Interests